76 Pages Posted: 16 Dec 2019 Last revised: 2 Apr 2020

 Date Written: November 29, 2019

 The secular rise of "zombie" borrowers, insolvent firms sustained by continued extension of credit by complicit banks, has been a source of concern for mature and emerging economies alike.
 Using supervisory data on the universe of large bank-borrower relationships in India, we introduce a novel method for identifying zombies.
-Although there was widespread non-disclosure of zombies in India in 2014, the beginning of the sample period, there have been major improvements since.
-We examine changes in zombie reporting around two key policy changes: an overhaul of the bankruptcy code and a regulatory intervention removing lender discretion in bad loan recognition.
-Increases in the recognition of zombie accounts as non-performing were modest after the bankruptcy reform but there was a more sizable increase post the regulatory action.
+We use this classification to test the effect on zombie recognition of two key reforms: an overhaul of the bankruptcy law and a regulatory intervention removing lender discretion in bad loan recognition.
+Increases in the recognition of zombie accounts as non-performing were modest after the law change but there was a more sizable increase post the regulatory action.
 We show that the effect of the bankruptcy law was wholly concentrated among well-capitalized private banks; the regulatory action was required for undercapitalized and public-sector banks to respond.
-Post-intervention results show that lending has been reallocated to large, healthy borrowers.
-However, under-reporting still exists, particularly among public-sector banks.
-Overall, our results indicate that regulatory action might be necessary, above and beyond bankruptcy reform, to target "zombie" lending in the presence of weak banks and cronyism.
+Post-intervention results indicate that lending has been reallocated to large, healthy borrowers.
+Overall, our results suggest that regulatory action might be necessary, above and beyond bankruptcy reform, to target "zombie" lending in the presence of weak banks and cronyism.